jadarnel27/joshthecoder.com/_drafts/cxconsumer-skewed-parallelism.markdown

 [![threads and waits][7]][7]

-This demonstrates pretty clearly that threads that are attached to the consumer side of the Repartition Streams operator are registering CXCONSUMER waits while waiting on packets of rows accumulating on the right side of node 3 to be pushed across to the left side.
+This demonstrates pretty clearly that threads that are attached to the consumer side of the Repartition Streams operator are registering CXCONSUMER waits while waiting on rows to be pushed across the exchange (node 3).
+The waiting issue is aggravated by the fact that rows aren't pushed through the exchange one-at-a-time - a whole, page-sized packet of rows has to accumulate on the right side before it can begin to be consumed by the thread on the right side.

  The producer threads are sending rows as quickly as they can from scan of the 3.7 million rows in the Posts table, but only a few rows qualify for the join condition.
 Thus it takes a long time for full "packets" of rows to build up on the right side of the exchange, and the threads on the left side are left waiting for work to do.

 In this case, CXCONSUMER is not benign at all - but a sign that we have a query in need of tuning.
-There are several ways to "fix" this weird query.
-One option would be to create a unique constraint on the `Type` column of the `dbo.PostTypes` table.
+There are several ways to "fix" this weird query with indexes and such, which are left as an exercise for the reader.

 ## Aside: About the Coordinator Thread

 There is a very long CXPACKET wait that accumulates on the coordinator thread from 49.7460533 until 51.9700543 (2,224 ms) with a waiterType of "waitForAllOwnersToOpen."
-This is accumulating up until all parallel branches in the plan have "started up."
+This accumulates until all parallel branches in the plan have "started up."
 It feels like this should logically be CXCONSUMER.
-Additionally, this specific CXPACKET wait seems harmless (which is funny, since CXPACKER is supposed to be the actionable wait now).
+Additionally, this specific CXPACKET wait seems harmless and unavoidable (which is funny, since CXPACKET is supposed to be the actionable wait now).

 There is a CXCONSUMER wait that accumulates on the coordinator thread from 51.9740573 to 52.0460541 (71 ms).
-This is the same time period where CXCONSUMER threads are being registered at node 10.
-This shows that, once all the parallel branches have started up, thread zero acts like any other consumer when waiting on packets of rows at the right side of its Gather Streams operator.
+This shows that, once all the parallel branches have started up, thread zero acts like any other consumer when waiting on packets of rows at the left side of its Gather Streams operator.

 ## Look Out for CXCONSUMER